UT-HAI/algo-prototype/README.md

 Only need to do the first two lines once to initially connect to the repo.

+The Heroku app has Python and Node buildpacks that will automatically install dependencies and run the build command.
+The Procfile specifies a command for Heroku to call that will start a gunicorn server.

 ## Linting

 To lint the Javascript files (located in `src`), run: